 Once established, native food plants can survive on our natural rainfall patterns without irrigation.
 With harvested rainfall these plants can thrive.
 The vast majority of Tucson’s stormwater runoff is currently diverted straight from roofs, driveways, patios, parking lots, and convex landscapes to public streets that flood to resemble rivers; the runoff then exits via storm drains (fig. 26).
 If we recognize runoff as an asset rather than a liability, we can harvest it before it runs down the drain, and with it, sustainably grow native food forests on public rights-of-way along the neighborhood streets that act like ephemerally flowing riverbeds, and within public parks and on private property (fig. 27).
 This also greatly reduces potential flooding of downstream areas, while improving stormwater quality.

-That’s a big part of the idea behind a collaborative effort in my hometown called Desert Harvesters, which strives to promote, celebrate, and enhance local food production and security by planting indigenous, food-bearing shade trees in water-harvesting earthworks, and then showing folks how to harvest and process the bounty.
-Annual events include neighborhood tree plantings, milling events that grind mesquite seedpods harvested from neighborhood trees into delicious flour, and native/local food feasts.
+That’s a big part of the idea behind a collaborative effort in my hometown called Neighborhood Harvesters, which strives to promote, celebrate, and enhance local food production and security by planting indigenous, food-bearing shade trees in water-harvesting earthworks, and then showing folks how to harvest and process the bounty.
+Annual events include neighborhood tree plantings, milling events with Desert Harvesters that grind mesquite seedpods harvested from neighborhood trees into delicious flour, and native/local food feasts.

 Planting Community Roots

 We encourage neighborhood activists to organize tree plantings in their communities, emphasizing hardy, food-producing shade trees native to the Tucson Basin.
 We provide a list of the recommended trees, their description, and some of their uses on our website.
 These trees are the best for the area, since they have adapted over millennia to our local climate and soils, and coevolved with the native wildlife.